Sobriety Won’t Ruin Your Fun in the Trippy Void Trip 1

 Enter two vagabonds on a mission to steal fuel from an apparent desert while high and you’ve got your opening scene in Void Trip 1.

 Ana and Gabe are two crazy space hippies on their way to the promised land of Euphoria.
-Traveling the galaxy via the space equivalent to a VW, an accident detains them (definitely NOT because Ana was high).
-Some cosmic hilarity ensues as they make a new friend and try to avoid being tracked by what appear to be galactic ruiners of fun.
+Traveling the galaxy via the space equivalent to a VW, an accident detains them (definitely NOT because Ana is high).
+Cosmic hilarity ensues as they make a new friend and try to avoid being tracked by what appear to be galactic ruiners of fun.

-The story is simple, while trying to reach the land of Euphoria, two vagabonds who like to be high road trip across the galaxy.
-Along the way, Ana and Gabe encounter self-created chaos and a few road blocks.
-The story itself sends a strong message of enjoyment of the journey however the destination is also important.
+The story is simple.
+While trying to reach the land of Euphoria, two vagabonds who like to be high road trip across the galaxy.
+Along the way, Ana and Gabe, the two previously mentioned vagabonds, encounter self-created chaos and a few road blocks.
+The story itself sends a strong message to enjoy the journey however the destination is also important.
 If you enjoy the journey too much, you may just not reach your destination.
 It’s a very balanced message for a psychedelic trip in all honesty.

 Ana and Gabe also feel distinctly like the two major struggles of adult life.
 Ana seems to represent our inner child and the struggle to keep that alive.
 Gabe, on the other hand, is our responsible adult side reminding us to eat our peas and carrots.
 That is how the two vibe to me and it works well for the sake of the story.
 It creates a dialogue that ensures the reader can enjoy the scene even when there is action lacking.